 Along with minimizing the number of hard inquiries on your credit report by applying for multiple new credit cards on the same day, these strategies can mean getting approved vs. denied for a new card.
-Likely, we are only talking about a several point difference to your credit score, but when you are trying to maximize the number of sign-up bonuses you get per year, every point on your credit score can count.
+Likely, we are only talking about a several point difference to your credit score, but when you are trying to maximize the number of welcome bonuses you get per year, every point on your credit score can count.

 One factor that goes into calculating your credit score is the average account age.
 By keeping a no annual fee card open for a long time you can increase the average account age without incurring any cost in annual fees.
 On the other hand this can help build a long-standing relationship with the bank and in turn provide some bargaining power when asking to get approved for a new card.

 Often when you cancel a credit card you will see your score drop a few points from the decrease in total credit line.
 An easy way to avoid this is to apply for a new card and if not instantly approved call into the reconsideration line and ask to move existing credit to the new card.
 This works very well with most of the major issuers and having a high total credit line with the banks can often work to your advantage when getting approved for a new card.
 You also won’t see the small dips to your credit score by losing the credit lines.

 Did I miss anything?
 What are you top tips to keeping a high credit score?